We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 One factor to consider is timing.
 Many people prefer to give the push present at the hospital or birth center, when the new parent is recovering from labor.

 Choose a private, quiet moment when they’re not being examined, having their vitals taken, or trying to decide when to give baby’s first bath.
 It’s common to be exhausted and a little distracted after childbirth, so wait for a lull in all the activity.

 Some people prefer to give the gift before the baby’s birth (before things get sleepless), while others wait until they are home from the hospital and settling in.

-While the name sounds pretty exclusive to the partner birthing the baby, you might wonder whether dads ever get push presents (after all, they’ve hopefully been a major source of support during this pregnancy, and are themselves undergoing the huge transition to parenthood).
+While the name sounds pretty exclusive to the partner birthing the baby, you might wonder whether dads or other partners ever get push presents (after all, they’ve hopefully been a major source of support during this pregnancy, and are themselves undergoing the huge transition to parenthood).

 Historically, the answer is no. Push presents are specifically for the person giving birth.

 However, if you (the birthing parent) want to show appreciation for all the support you’ve been given by your partner, a gift is a wonderful way to do that!
 Think of it as a way to say thanks for all the patience, midnight ice cream runs, and foot massages.
 Check out this list for some ideas.

 For this list we polled new parents, pored over reviews, and considered quality, function, and sentiment above all.